 The quick answer as reported by the media is that Trevor Lawrence had a Shoulder Labrum Repair on his Left Shoulder.
 Trevor Lawrence finished his college football career at Clemson with a 34 - 2 record as the starting quarterback.
 But, he has been dealing with an injury in his non-throwing shoulder for the past several years.

-Lawrence's surgery has been timed to allow him 4 to 6 months to recover and be ready for the 2021 NFL season.
+Lawrence's surgery was timed to allow him 4 to 6 months to recover and be ready for the 2021 NFL season.

 To learn about shoulder labral tears and Repair surgery, read on or watch this Video on Shoulder Labral Tears.